Frequently Asked Questions

 Is Forecast a residency?

 No. The only gatherings happening in Berlin are the week of the Forecast Forum and later, the Forecast Festival.
 The mentoring may take place wherever each mentor and mentee live or work.
-However, Forecast will organize a joint work–stay meeting for both mentor and mentee, lasting up to a week and hosted by a partner institution.
+However, Forecast will organize a joint work–stay meeting for both mentor and mentee, lasting about a week and hosted by a partner institution.
 The place and time of that work–stay phase will be agreed upon prior to the Forecast Forum.

 Will travel and accommodation costs to the events in Berlin be covered?